6/openai-caching-proxy-worker/README.md

 See `/examples/` directory for a full example of how to call this proxy with your openai client.

-This includes both Node.js and Python client usage examples.
+This includes both Node.js, Python and Ruby client usage examples.